-When solving for the synchronized reserve requirement the market solution first estimates the amount of tier 1 available from the energy dispatch.
-If the requirement is not filled by tier 1, it then commits tier 2 beginning with all self-scheduled synchronized reserve.
+When solving for the synchronized reserve requirement the market solution first estimated the amount of tier 1 available from the energy dispatch.
+If the requirement was not filled by tier 1, it then committed tier 2 beginning with all self-scheduled synchronized reserve.

-In the MAD Subzone, the market solution takes all tier 1 MW estimated to be available within the MAD Subzone as well as the synchronized reserve MW estimated to be available within the MAD Subzone from the RTO Zone.
-If the total tier 1 synchronized reserve is less than the synchronized reserve requirement, the remainder of the synchronized reserve requirement is filled with tier 2 synchronized reserve.
+In the MAD Subzone, the market solution took all tier 1 MW estimated to be available within the MAD Subzone as well as the synchronized reserve MW estimated to be available within the MAD Subzone from the RTO Zone.
+If the total tier 1 synchronized reserve was less than the synchronized reserve requirement, the remainder of the synchronized reserve requirement was filled with tier 2 synchronized reserve.